 Changing the oil in your car is absolutely essential to prepare for the summer.
 It’s suggested to use a slightly thicker grade of oil during the summer do avoid the heat from thinning out the oil too much.
 When you check the owner’s manual of your car, it will have the suggested amount of months or miles before you should change it.
 It’s most likely to recommend every 6 months or every 5,000 to 7,000 miles.
 It’s best to do whichever one comes first, meaning you’ll find yourself getting it changed twice a year, in time for the start of winter, and the start of summer.

 For Anymore Help on Keeping Your Car Prepared for Summer…

 You can contact Central Autopoint Ltd in Corby, we will answer and questions or queries you may have about keeping your car maintained and ready for the summer.
-We also provide a number of services to keep your vehicle healthy, including MOTs, servicing and general repairs, including clutch repairs, body repairs, diamond cut alloy wheel refurbishment, DPF cleaning and auto electrician repairs.
+We also provide a number of services to keep your vehicle healthy, including MOTs, servicing and general repairs, including clutch repairs, diamond cut alloy wheel refurbishment, DPF cleaning and auto electrician repairs.
 You can book or enquire through our website at centralautopoint.com.